jynkeshie/web-development/README.md

 port - defines the port number at the host (default for http is 80) path - defines a path at the server (If omitted: the root directory of the site) filename - defines the name of a document or resource

+# input form attributes;
+Formaction - specifies the URL of the file that will process the input when the form is submitted.
+It overrides the action attribute of the <form> element, and works with submit and image input types.
+Formtarget - works with submit and image input types Formnovalidate - specifies that an <input> element should not be validated when submitted Formmethod - defines the HTTP method for sending form-data to the action URL. works with submit and image input types.
+The form-data can be sent as URL variables (method="get") or as an HTTP post transaction (method="post") formenctype - specifies how the form-data should be encoded when submitted (only for forms with method="post") .
+It overrides the enctype attribute of the <form> element  & works with submit and image input types.

+the "get" method:
+This method appends the form-data to the URL in name/value pairs This method is useful for form submissions where a user want to bookmark the result There is a limit to how much data you can place in a URL (varies between browsers), therefore, you cannot be sure that all of the form-data will be correctly transferred
+Never use the "get" method to pass sensitive information! (password or other sensitive information will be visible in the browser's address bar)

+the "post" method:
+This method sends the form-data as an HTTP post transaction Form submissions with the "post" method cannot be bookmarked The "post" method is more robust and secure than "get", and "post" does not have size limitations